Compact, Intelligent, Affectionate

 Known to be dogs of Nordic descent, Spitzes have spread all around the world today, making up a lot of dog breeds.
 With fossils resembling the modern Spitzes dating back to about 2,000 years ago, it’s likely that they were the base for many modern breeds.

-The American Eskimo Dog was once the Deutch Spitz, as it lived as a working dog in much of Germany.
+The American Eskimo Dog was once the Deutsch Spitz, as it lived as a working dog in much of Germany.
 On farms, these dogs were used to help herd, haul, and keep watch.

 Their skills in herding and being alert watchdogs proved especially useful for these German farmers, as whole villages would base their communities off of farming.
 These dogs spread into Europe, maintaining their German name until the eruption of the World Wars.

-After World War 1, the Deutch Spitz saw its name changed.
+After World War 1, the Deutsch Spitz saw its name changed.
 This was a direct result from the generally negative connotations that Germany had during this time.

 In Europe and in the US, these Eskies were used as performers, sometimes in circuses or while traveling with gypsies.
 Being famous for their intelligence and trainability, these dogs wooed almost anyone they came across.